 The newly paved outdoor area is designed to provide more open space for seating and raise the level of the ground to allow for water drainage problems.

 Making your own stepping stones is a quick and easy project.
 It takes 48 hours to make one stepping stone, but if you have access to the materials needed, you can make up more than one at a time.
-If you can't find a decorative rubber mat to add a fun design to the top of your stepping stones, substitute with mosaic, pebbles, or even thick, rubbery leaves.

 We have looked at ideas and using reclaimed timber and wood pallet for furniture and other indoor projects, but what about using reclaimed materials for garden paths and walkways.
 Here are some ideas for using reclaimed materials in the garden.